Submit your application and background information to join our team!

-The Elkhart County Sheriff’s Department is looking for qualified men and women who are seeking a career in law enforcement.
-With a tradition of service to its community, we were the first agency and Sheriff’s department in the nation to achieve accredited status through the Commission on Accreditation for Law Enforcement Agencies (CALEA) in 1984.
+The Elkhart County Sheriff’s Office is looking for qualified men and women who are seeking a career in law enforcement.
+With a tradition of service to its community, we were the first agency and Sheriff’s Office in the nation to achieve accredited status through the Commission on Accreditation for Law Enforcement Agencies (CALEA) in 1984.

 Composed of a police force of 70 officers, those hired will be afforded the opportunity to serve and protect those living in and traveling through Elkhart County.
 On average, our officers respond to over 50,000 calls for service each year, which includes responding to over 2,700 vehicle crashes and initiating over 4,000 criminal investigations.
 Those applying for the position of patrol officer should understand their duty to protect citizens from dangerous crimes in progress, which have the potential to cause injury or death to the officer.
 Many of the calls require a response to minor offenses such as infractions, misdemeanors, and serious crimes such as felonies.

 Those competing for positions will be required to undergo a written examination that will be ranked according to standard deviation methods.
-All applicants should be physically fit and must pass the exit standards for physical fitness that are required by the Indiana Law Enforcement Academy.
+All applicants should be physically fit and must pass the Patrol Officer Applicant Pre-employment Physical Ability Test as well as the exit standards for physical fitness that are required by the Indiana Law Enforcement Academy.
 Candidates will be able to demonstrate the ability to properly and safely handle a firearm with the requirement that this can be done while using both hands separately and independently from each other.

 All candidates are expected to be of good character as we are committed to achieving the highest standards of performance, ethical conduct, and truthfulness, on and off duty.
 To ensure this legacy continues applicants will undergo an extensive pre-employment character background and criminal history check, as well as polygraph and psychological tests.

-New officers are also required to be 21 years of age, have a valid driver’s license, obtain a high school diploma or GED equivalent, and if not a current resident, he/she must reside in Elkhart County within 180 days of appointment.
+New officers are also required to be 21 years of age, have a valid driver’s license, and obtain a high school diploma or GED equivalent.

 In January 2016, our officers switched to a 12-hour rotating shift schedule.
 With the implementation of this new schedule, officers have rotating days off and are scheduled for a three day weekend every other week (Friday, Saturday, and Sunday).
 This schedule provides officers with up to seven days off, per 14-day pay period, which means they are actually working fewer days than before.
 It is important to note that though officers have additional time off, the schedule provides for more officers on duty when compared to the previous schedule.
 Below is an illustration of how a typical 12-hour schedule would look: